Kelly's Cellars: Delisting and relisting

-In February 2015 it was reported that the Department of the Environment (Northern Ireland) proposed delisting 17 Belfast buildings, including Kelly's Cellars, subject to review by the Historic Buildings Council and Belfast City Council.
+In February 2015 it was reported that the Department of the Environment (Northern Ireland) proposed delisting 17 Belfast Buildings, including Kelly's Cellars, subject to review by the Historic Buildings Council and Belfast City Council.
 The Ulster Architectural Heritage Society declared that "despite their present condition, all buildings currently proposed for delisting contribute to the value of Belfast’s fragile built heritage and are important resources to promote tourism, economic investment and social regeneration".

-As part of the significant backlash against the proposal to delist Kelly's Cellars, an American lady, Meghan Finlay (née Rice) of Massachusetts, set up an online petition to stop it, based on the pub's historical significance.
+As part of the significant backlash against the proposal to delist Kelly's Cellars, Meghan Finlay (née Rice) of Massachusetts set up an online petition to stop it, based on the pub's historical significance.
 The petition attracted more than 2,000 signatures and brought to international attention the fight to maintain the listed status of Kelly's Cellars.
 The decision to strip the pub of its protected status has since been reversed.

-On August 25, 2015 following the campaign victory, via their official Facebook page Kelly's Cellars released a statement of thanks to all who had supported their cause.
+On 25 August 2015 following the campaign victory, Kelly's Cellars released, via their official Facebook page, a statement of thanks to all who had supported their cause.